Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \item \textbf{Subtraction notation $\circled{D}-\circled{M}$} The schematic write symbol $\circled{D}-\circled{M}$ denotes digit-wise subtraction modulo $10$.
 If the subtraction requires borrowing, the machine transitions into a borrow state $B\in\{0,1\}$, where $B=1$ indicates an active borrow to be propagated to the next more significant digit.
 The resulting digit is written in marked form, and the borrow value is encoded in the subsequent control state.

 \item \textbf{Borrow parameter $B$.} States of the form $\textproc{Borrow}.B$ encode whether a borrow is pending ($B=1$) or resolved ($B=0$).
-Borrow propagation proceeds leftward until a nonzero digit resolves the borrow or the blank symbol is encountered, in which case underflow is detected and the machine rejects.
+Borrow propagation proceeds leftward until the blank symbol is encountered, when underflow is the machine rejects.

 \item \textbf{Wildcard symbol $*$.} The symbol $*$ denotes a fallback transition applicable to any tape symbol not matched by a more specific rule.
 Wildcard transitions are considered \emph{only after} attempting matches for concrete symbols, $M$, $\circled{M}$, $D$, or $\circled{D}$.
 Writing $*$ leaves the tape symbol unchanged.